 The practice of presence

-This mindfulness course has been designed by Zen Master Daizan Roshi, drawing on the centuries of experience and understanding passed down in the Zen tradition.
+This mindfulness course has been designed by Zen Master Daizan Roshi, drawing on the centuries of experience and understanding passed down in the Zen tradition and accredited by the International Mindfulness Teacher Association (IMTA).
 This course is not Buddhist though or religious, nor does it require you to believe or follow any tradition in particular.
 The only requirement is to be open and willing to practice.
 You don’t need previous meditation experience to follow this course, but in order to gain the full benefits you will need to commit to 30 minutes of practice each day for 8 weeks.